Skinning uPortal

 uPortal uses Less variables to handle global skin changes.

-Changes can be made to override the Bootstrap variables or the uPortal variables, changes should be made to the skin’s variable.less
+Changes can be made to override the Bootstrap variables or the uPortal variables, changes should be made to the skin’s variable.less file.

 Special Notes